-Probably, no one could have imagined fifty years ago that a futuristic and extravagant city will rise up in the middle of the desert and become one of the top travel destinations in the world.
-Dubai is like an extravagant playground where you can find anything you’ve imagined: from dreamy sandy beaches to ski runs inside a shopping mall.
+Probably, no one could have imagined fifty years ago that a futuristic and extravagant city will rise in the middle of the desert and become one of the top travel destinations in the world.
+Dubai is like a fantastic playground where you can find anything you’ve imagined: from dreamy sandy beaches to ski runs inside a shopping mall.
 It’s a city with Islamic tradition in its roots but maintains a highly warm and open culture that welcomes people from all over the world.

 Dubai consists of two parts: Bur Dubai and Deira, separated by the Dubai Creek.
 In Bur Dubai, you will find many historical places and monuments, including the Grand Mosque.
 Deira is considered to be the commercial centre of Dubai but is losing interest due to the recent development along Sheikh Zayed Road.